AndyM84/go-no-go/README.md

 1. Generate dynamic launch requirements for scenarios
 2. Provide information for launch simulation to know when problems should occur
+3. Interface with model rocket systems for real-life repurcussions

 ## Team Members
 The following people are on the team currently, but more help is always welcome!